bsurry/GoPuffSearchCypress/README.md

 pull down code from git

-In the GOPUFF_SEARCH folder, install cypress:
+At the highest level folder, install cypress:

 `npm install cypress`